My Ownership Credits It pays to be a Member

 You are a Member and an Owner of Benton REA

-Being an owner of an electric cooperative does not mean you own poles, wire and transformers.
+Being an owner of an electric cooperative does not mean you own poles, wires and transformers.
 Your ownership is reflected in other ways, such as your vote.
 Members vote on important issues and who from the membership will represent them on the Benton REA Board of Trustees.
-As a member and an owner, you also can become a Trustee if you wish to represent your district and are elected by the members within it.

 Ownership Credits for Website